corentinIstace/website-berners-lee/README.md

 On this repository, you can find a website create about __Tim Berners-Lee__.

-It's will be create in my [BeCode](https://becode.org/fr/) formation for learning the principles of:
+It's create for my [BeCode](https://becode.org/fr/) formation for learning the principles of:

 1. HTML
 2. CSS
 3. responsive web design
 4. using GIT and Github

-On this formation, we're learning the [HTML sementic elements](https://www.w3schools.com/html/html5_semantic_elements.asp) and the principles of the HTML.
+With this formation, we're learning the [HTML sementic elements](https://www.w3schools.com/html/html5_semantic_elements.asp) and the principles of the HTML.

 ## Objectives